CeON/CERMINE/TRAINING.md

-Sometimes the default models will not result in satisfactory results, especially if we deal with documents with layouts very different from those used for training CERMINE’s models.
-In such cases it is possible retrain zone classifiers based on a set of documents in PDF format.
+Sometimes the default models will not result in satisfactory results, especially if we deal with documents with layouts very different from those used for training CERMINE's models.
+In such cases it is possible to retrain zone classifiers based on a set of documents in PDF format.

 #### Preparing the dataset

-First, PDF documents have to be transformed in TrueViz format, which is a format training operates on.
-This step is necessary because PDF format does not contain the information needed for building the feature representations of the zones.
+First, PDF documents have to be transformed in TrueViz format.
+This step is necessary, because PDF format does not preserve the information needed for building the feature representations of the zones.

 First, download the latest version of CERMINE's JAR file: